biering/blog/content/post/user-friendly-pattern-recognition.md

 hidden = true
 +++

 ### Currently, I'm working on an interesting project that started as an internal university internship.
-Basically, it can be described as pattern recognition as a service.
+As the title implies, it has something todo with pattern-recognition, an app. can be described as pattern recognition as a service.

 I was very happy with the project task because even if I'm new to machine learning I'm very interested in it.
 I also like to build user-friendly applications and play around with some visualizations.
 So I decided to do it.